PHI101 Examen Philosophicum - Seminar

 Part I deals with the history of philosophy and of science, whereas Part II deals with philosophy of science and ethics.

-Lectures, group discussions, presentations at seminars, composition of semester assignments, feedback from teacher.
+Digital lectures, group discussions, presentations at seminars, composition of semester assignments, feedback from teacher.
 Students work on their own and in groups with various projects, and there is continuous assessment.

 Training through seminars (presentations, group discussion, written work).